 This is a very simple method of getting the best out of your salmon.
 By keeping the fish fillet whole, it will stay moist in the oven, resulting in a juicy, fresh-tasting dish.
 Instead of presenting it on individual plates, you can allow your guests to flake and serve it themselves.
-For a delicious accompaniment, try new potatoes with crème fraîche (see related recipe at left).
+For a delicious accompaniment, try New Potatoes with Crème Fraîche.

 - 1 wild salmon fillet, about 3 lb., with skin on and pin bones removed

 - Sea salt and freshly ground pepper, to taste